By Rosa E. Vargas

 Volunteering is a great way to not only garner activity to include on your resume, but it is also an excellent way to keep yourself busy and to nurture a healthy attitude.
 If you are tactical enough in your search for a volunteer job, you can align your volunteer experience with your career goal.

 At the very least, you will garner or hone transferable skills (skills that lend weight to your profession), which you can leverage once you are employed.
 And, you will add experience to go at the top of your resume, above the job with the employer who terminated you.
-See Test with Volunteering for more on this topic.

 Perform a Google search for an association in your field.
 There are many benefits to becoming a member of an association such as tapping into resources for career development, often including job postings, and staying abreast of the latest news and developments in your industry (maybe even promoting your consulting gig a little further).